-You’ve carefully crafted your sales message so that when you’re in the meeting, you’re sure the prospect will want to buy your solution.
+You’ve carefully crafted your sales messaging so that when you’re in the meeting, you’re sure the prospect will want to buy your solution.
 So why do so many deals in the pipeline – studies show the range is 20 to 60 percent – end up lost due to “no decision?”
 Because your sales message is asking prospects to choose between you and the competition.
 The fact is, most prospects are simply not ready for a competitive bake-off.
-To be effective, your sales message needs to ask prospects to choose between you and the status quo.
+To be effective, your sales messaging needs to ask prospects to choose between you and the status quo.

 Here’s a breakdown of why your sales message doesn’t work and how to fix it so you can move more deals from no-decision to must-have.